NicolaiNyberg/DbgSvcExtension/README.md

 - Attach a debugger (this is what DebugDiag2 does)
 - Windows Error Reporting (WER), outside the scope of this article

-### CrashHandler: SetUnhandledExceptionFilter / AddVectoredExceptionHandler example
+### CrashHandler: AddVectoredExceptionHandler example
 Windows has support for ```SetUnhandledExceptionFilter()``` and  ```AddVectoredExceptionHandler()``` that allow you to specify a "filter" method for handling exceptions.
-In practice, the actual filter will create a .dmp-file and terminate the process.
-Configuring these for instance using the CrashHandler dll provided here, illustrate just that.
-I have included examples of how to configure the CrashHandler from C programs, C# programs, and even hosting the CLR itself.
+CrashHandler uses the latter by configurering a filter that creates a .dmp-file and terminates the process.
+I have included examples of how to call the CrashHandler from C programs, C# programs, and even hosting the CLR itself.

 The .dmp-file can be opened in Visual Studio and after ensuring symbols (.pdb-files) are loaded correctly, one can resume/continue debugging and it will take you to your line of source and it becomes obvious what is the matter by looking at the callstack window.